Meet the Team

 The Instructional Leadership Team includes respected members from universities, public schools, and community colleges

-Has been a high school physics teacher for 10 years teaching all levels of high school Physics; an adjunct at Collin College and Texas A&M University-Commerce
+Taught high school physics for 10 years teaching all levels of high school Physics; an adjunct at Collin College and Texas A&M University-Commerce

 A National Board-Certified high school physics teacher for 25 years with a PhD in Curriculum and Instruction, formerly nuclear engineer

-Recently retired after teaching 44 years at Great Falls HS and is serving as AAPT President.
-Her specializations include inquiry-based curriculum and NGSS STEM integrations and she Is also an adjunct at Great Falls MSU college.
+Recently retired after teaching 44 years at Great Falls HS.
+Currently AAPT President and adjunct at Great Falls MSU college.

-Currently a science/engineering teacher at Port Aransas HS, TX where he has taught for 15 years.
-His early career in the fabrication industry building structures for offshore oil and gas production allows him to provide real, relevant, and challenging opportunities for students to help them succeed in the STEM industries.
+Science/engineering teacher at Port Aransas HS, TX for 15 years.
+Had early career in the fabrication industry building structures for offshore oil and gas production.

 The Advisory Board includes distinguished members from universities, two year colleges, and research institutes.